 WINTER SURVIVAL = POND HEATERS

 It is a great idea to install a pond heater now to prevent your pond freezing in the winter.
-If the pond freezes over completely there is nowhere for toxic gases to escape, and this could kill your fish.
+If the pond freezes over completely the toxic gases will not be able to escape, and this could kill your fish.
 Never break ice as the shock-waves can also kill fish.
 Get prepared, and buy a pond heater now.